geshan/geshan.github.com/source/_posts/2017-02-03-things-i-wished-i-knew-as-a-junior-developer-slides.markdown

 {% img center /images/things-jr-dev/dn-meetup-4-panelists.jpg 'Open discussion panelists at DN Meetup 4' 'Open discussion panelists at DN Meetup 4' %}

-If you are interested more about the meetup you can view the meetup report below:
+If you are interested more about the meetup you can view the meetup report [here](https://docs.google.com/document/d/1utAY2UyxNOzBKFbp8cfY4cbz6Np517_fVGO4VCVXdds/).

-<iframe src="https://docs.google.com/document/d/1utAY2UyxNOzBKFbp8cfY4cbz6Np517_fVGO4VCVXdds/pub?embedded=true" width="750px" height="500px"></iframe>

 More photos of the meetup can be viewed [here](https://www.dropbox.com/sh/jeq76wzcaffg1ft/AABcnAJpd3Kk6HiEbt3XjgQ7a?dl=0).